Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: Hawking radiation

 where\cite{Ama-Tul-Mughani:2021tjm}

-Here $N_{l}=2l+1$ for the massless scalar field. $T_{H}$ and $r_{+}$ represent Hawking temperature and event horizon, respectively.
-Figs. \ref{fig:h3}, \ref{fig:h1} and \ref{fig:h2} show the energy emission rate with different parameters of Bardeen black hole surrounded by PFDM for the massless scalar field.
-Fixed $g$ and $\alpha$, it is obvious from Fig. \ref{fig:h3}, the energy emission rate is suppressed with the increase of spherical harmonic index $l$ and is almost negligible when $l\ge 3$.
-It means that $l=1$ and $l=2$ can well denote the full picture of massless scalar radiation.
+There are $N_{l}=2l+1$ for the massless scalar field and $A_{l}$ representing gray-body factor. $T_{H}$ and $r_{+}$ represent Hawking temperature and event horizon, respectively.
+Figs. \ref{fig:h3}-\ref{fig:h2} show the energy emission rate with different parameters of Bardeen black hole surrounded by PFDM for the massless scalar field.
+Fixed $g$ and $\alpha$, it is obvious from Fig. \ref{fig:h3}, the energy emission rate is suppressed with the increase of spherical harmonic index $l$ and almost negligible when $l\ge 3$.
 Besides, the peak of the energy emission rate shifts to high frequency.
-Then in Fig. \ref{fig:h1} we consider that the emission of scalar radiation changes with dark matter parameter $\alpha$ when we fix $l$ and $g$.
+Then in Fig. \ref{fig:h1}, we consider that the emission of scalar radiation changes with dark matter parameter $\alpha$ when we fix $l$ and $g$.
 We obtain that the increase of parameter $\alpha$ promotes the emission of scalar radiation and the position of peak moves to right.
 As can be seen from Fig. \ref{fig:h2}, which depicts the effect of magnetic charge $g$ on the power emission spectrum for given $l$ and $\alpha$, we find that the power emission spectrum is depressed as parameter $g$ increases and the location of peak slowly shifts to high frequency.
 We draw a conclusion that the increase of spherical harmonic index $l$ and magnetic charge $g$ both decrease the energy emission rate but dark matter parameter $\alpha$ enhances the energy emission rate.
 Hence, it is easily to understand that the values of $\alpha$ is smaller and $g$ is larger, the black hole lifespan will be longer.